 Do not rub your hair with the towel, this friction can actually damage the cuticle, raise your porosity, and cause breakage and frizz.

 Turban-wrap or plop your hair as long as you can before drying.
-This will help absorb the majority of the water in your hair so your dying method doesn’t take as long.
+This will help absorb the majority of the water in your hair so your drying method doesn’t take as long.
 Prolonged wet time, can also cause breakage because the hair is stretched to the max while wet.

 Keep in mind, blow drying damages hair in several ways, the heat, the friction, and the brushing if you blow it out.